devosmitachatterjee2018/DataCleaningTool/README.md

 To access the complete reference documentation with the exemplary dataset [demodata.csv](https://github.com/devosmitachatterjee2018/DataCleaningTool/blob/main/demodata.csv), refer to [UserManual.pdf](https://github.com/devosmitachatterjee2018/DataCleaningTool/blob/main/UserManual.pdf).

 ### Simple example ###
 DataCleaningTool is a data cleaning application which consists of multiple widgets and buttons.
+Each widget illustrates its corresponding data cleaning mechanism and each button aims to deal with a specific data problem.

 <img src="figures/datacleaningtoolApp.png">

 A simple example is demonstrated on the Imputation widget using the example dataset [demodata_clean.csv](https://github.com/devosmitachatterjee2018/DataCleaningTool/blob/main/demodata_clean.csv).

-The Imputation widget displays information about the missing data and the expected error of imputation for numerical and categorical features.
+The Imputation widget displays information about missing data and the expected error of imputation for numerical and categorical features.
 The properties of the Imputation widget are as follows.

-1. The widgets shows information about missing data such as percentage of missing data, expected error of imputation for numerical and categorical features.
+1. The widgets shows statistics about missing data such as percentage of missing data, expected error of imputation for numerical and categorical features.
 The performance analysis results of the missForest method is used to predict the expected error of imputation for numerical and categorical features for the specific ratio of data and percentage of missing data.

 2. The widget also presents the missing observations percentage table and the missingness plot.